yarikos/express-batch/README.md

 ```
 [This example in code.](example)

-With this example request to  `http://localhost:3000/api/batch?users=/api/users/49&pi=api/constants/pi&nonexistent=/not/existent/route` will return:
+With this example, a request to  `http://localhost:3000/api/batch?users=/api/users/49&pi=api/constants/pi&nonexistent=/not/existent/route` will return:

 ```js
 {